-Select all that apply.
-(If no fiscal impact, click that box and skip to "Questions for Council")

-□ Workload Impact

-☑ Budgeted Expenditure Impact □ No Fiscal Impact

-act Don-Budgeted Expenditure Impact

-Provide the revenue impact or N/A if no impact.
-(What is the estimated impact on revenue?
-What funds would be impacted?
-Provide additional detail as necessary.)

-Provide the budgeted expenditure impact or N/A if no impact.
+no fi scal impact, click that box and d skip to "Questions for Council") ☐ Revenue Impact☐ Workload Impact Budgeted Expenditure Impact □ No Fiscal Impact □ Non-Budgeted Expenditure Impact REVENUE IMPACT Provide the revenue in Provide additional deta npact or N/A if no impact.
+(What is the e estimated impact on revenue?
+What funds would be impacted N/A expenditure impact or N/A if no impac ct.
 (List Org/Account # and fund.
-What is the amount of budget to be used?
-Does this shift existing budget away from existing programs/services?
-Provide additional detail as necessary.)

-\$500,000 - City Match funds are budgeted in 49743/68310 - Transportation Improvement Program Match.

-Provide the non-budgeted expenditure impact or N/A if no impact.
+What is the amount of budgeing programs/services?
+Provide additional detail as necessary.) \$500,000 - City M atch funds are budgeted in 49743, /68310 - Transportation Improvement Program Match.
+Provide the non-budge impact.
 (Provide information on non-budgeted costs.
-Include Personal Services, Supplies and Services, Interfund Charges, and Capital needs.
+Includes, and Capital needs.
 Provide additional detail as necessary.)

-N/A.

-Provide the workload impact or N/A if no impact.
-(Will more staff be needed or is the change absorbable?
-If new FTE(s) are needed, provide numbers and types of positions, and a duty summary.
+N/A. WORKLOAD IMPA mpact or N/A if no impact.
+(Will more e staff be needed or is the change absorbable?
+If new FTE(s) are summary.
 Provide additional detail as necessary.)

-N/A. Workload will be absorbed into FTE positions in Transportation Project Delivery unit of Public Works Engineering.